bartoszpiechnik25/DataScience/README.md

-# MachineLearning
+# DataScience

-This repository contains my Machine Learning projects and programs written while learining this topic.
+This repository contains my Data Science projects and programs written while learining this topic.